-In light of the FOMC's plans, we construct a baseline path for the Federal Reserve's balance sheet.44 On the asset side of the balance sheet, we project principal and interest payments for each of the individual securities held in the SOMA as of 29 June 2022:
+On the asset side of the balance sheet, we project principal and interest payments for each of the individual securities held in the SOMA as of 28 September 2022:

-- The projection for each nominal Treasury security simply reflects its par value and maturity date as well as the semiannual coupon rate for Treasury notes and bonds. - For Treasury inflation-protected securities (TIPS), we also project the accumulated amount of inflation compensation based on median projections of annual CPI inflation taken from the Survey of Professional Forecasters (SPF) as published by the Federal Reserve Bank of Philadelphia in May 2022 (the latest available release). - For agency residential MBS, we use Bloomberg's proprietary cashflow projections (downloaded on 27 June 2022). - For agency commercial MBS, our projections assume that outstanding principal is repaid in equal monthly installments over the life of the security. - Unamortized premiums and discounts (which had a net value of about \$300 billion at the end of June 2022) are amortized on a straightline basis over seven years. - Emergency credit facilities established during the pandemic (which had outstanding balances of about \$50 billion as of June 2022) are assumed to diminish gradually at a steady pace of 5% per quarter.
+- The projection for each nominal Treasury security simply reflects its par value and maturity date as well as the semiannual coupon rate for Treasury notes and bonds. - For Treasury inflation-protected securities (TIPS), we also project the accumulated amount of inflation compensation based on median projections of annual CPI inflation taken from the Survey of Professional Forecasters (SPF) as published by the Federal Reserve Bank of Philadelphia in August 2022 (the latest available release).

+- For agency residential MBS, we use Bloomberg's proprietary cashflow projections (as downloaded on 30 September 2022). - For agency commercial MBS, our projections assume that outstanding principal is repaid in equal monthly installments over the life of the security. - Unamortized premiums and discounts (which had a net value of about \$300 billion at the end of September 2022) are amortized on a straightline basis over ten years. - Emergency credit facilities established during the pandemic (which had outstanding balances of about \$50 billion as of September 2022) are assumed to diminish gradually at a steady pace of 5% per quarter.

-Our analysis indicates that the overall size of the balance sheet is likely to approach the "ample reserves" threshold near the end of 2024.
+Our analysis indicates that the overall size of the balance sheet is likely to approach the "ample reserves" threshold in early 2025.
 From that point onwards, we assume that the balance sheet expands at an annual rate of 4%, roughly in line with nominal GDP.
-We assume that the SOMA gradually rebuilds its holdings of Treasury bills and that purchases of Treasury notes and bonds are allocated across maturities in roughly the same proportions as the SOMA's purchases during the second half of 2019.45 The yields on these securities are computed using the Federal Reserve Board's forward rate estimates as of 29 June 2022.46
+We assume that the SOMA gradually rebuilds its holdings of Treasury bills and that purchases of Treasury notes and bonds are allocated across maturities in roughly the same proportions as the SOMA's purchases during the second half of 2019 (except that it does not purchase any additional TIPS and maintains constant holdings of FRNs).45 The yields on securities purchased in 2025 and thereafter are computed using the Federal Reserve Board's forward rate estimates as of 30 September 2022.46